vishalchoudhary07/java-based-shell-project/README.md

-# Custom Shell Implementation
+# Shell Implementation

-This is a simple shell program written in Java as part of the Codecrafters challenge.
+This is a simple shell program written in Java

 ## Features
 - Supports `cd`, `pwd`, `exit`, `type` commands.